 Victims of sexual assault or any Clery Act crime may choose not to identify themselves and report an incident to the Campus Police Anonymous Tip Line (774-357-3223).
-If a report of sexual assault is made, a Harassment & Discrimination Complaint Form is filled out and forwarded to the Title IX Officer.

 When a potentially dangerous threat to the College community arises, a Timely Warning or Immediate Notification or Bristol Community College campus-wide alert will be issued to notify individuals of the threat in a timely manner.
 These Advisories and Alerts will inform the community of any recommended action to be taken.
 (See below: Statement of Policy Addressing Timely Warnings).